 Be pampered at Pure Fiji Day Spa

-Treat yourself to a day of bliss in the sultry island capital.
-Pure Fiji products are quite extraordinary and are used in top resort spas around the islands, however, this is the only dedicated Pure Fiji Day Spa.
+Treat yourself to a day of bliss in the sultry island capital at Pure Fiji Day Spa.
 Start with a warm foot soak in a fragrant coconut milk bath followed by a warm seashell massage, a Beqa hot stone massage and a purifying facial with hibiscus and beach almond.
 Or choose the herbal detox treatment that includes a lymphatic drainage massage and a ginger root mask wrap.
-The adjoining Zenergy Group Fitness Studio offers yoga, Zumba and other bodywork classes.

 Hike into nature